Current Designations of U.S. Military Aircraft

 Notes for Modified Mission Symbol:

 (4) Design Number: Each vehicle type and basic mission symbol is used to form a separate series of design numbers.
 E.g., all helicopters are designated in a single numerical sequence, while "normal" aircraft are designated in separate series according to their basic mission.
 According to the instructions, the numbers in each series are to be assigned in strict numerical sequence without reference to manufacturers' model numbers and/or existing numbers in other MDS series.
-However, this rule is rather often violated nowadays, e.g. by using the manufacturer's model number (e.g. KC-767A), retaining the number when a new designation in another series is assigned (e.g. the production variant of the X-35 was designated F-35, although the next number in the F-series was 24), or allocating "special" numbers (e.g. X-50A, T-6A).
-For more information on these and other examples, see article on Non-Standard DOD Aircraft Designations.
-Also, sometimes numbers are skipped in one series because they are in use at the same time in another series (e.g. C-34 was skipped to "avoid confusion" with T-34).
+However, this rule is rather often violated nowadays, e.g. by using the manufacturer's model number (e.g. KC-767A, MH-139A), retaining the number when a new designation in another series is assigned (e.g. the production variant of the X-35 was designated F-35, although the next number in the F-series was 24), or allocating "special" numbers (e.g. X-50A, T-6A, B-21A).
+For more information on some of these and other examples, see article on Non-Standard DOD Aircraft Designations.
+Also, several times numbers were skipped in one series because they were in use at the same time in another series (e.g. C-34 was skipped to "avoid confusion" with T-34).

 (6) Status Prefix: Any aircraft, which is not in normal operational service, can receive a prefix letter in its designation to reflect its current status.
 Because both modified mission and status prefix letters can appear to the left of the basic mission symbol, both groups of letters are distinct to avoid ambiguities.
 The following status prefixes are defined: